bmc/brizzled/id/114/index.md

 you share information.
 In addition, you can easily change your news feed so that you only view updates from people within a particular circle.

+## Resharing

+By default, anyone can reshare something you've posted.
+But, in the spirit of giving you as much control as possible, Google+ also permits you to disable resharing on anything you've posted.
+Thus, you can share something with your circles, while ensuring that it can't leak *out* of your circles.

+## Private conversations

+Google+ supports a natural extension of the whole Circles notion: Private conversations.
+You can post something and share it with one or more specific people, instead of sharing it with a circle or two.
+Disable resharing on the post, and the conversation becomes truly private.

+I find this feature to be *highly* compelling.

 # Sparks

 <img class="image-left" src="screenshot2.png">